resort-io/nyaa-watcher/CONTRIBUTING.md

 * Create a new branch for your feature or bug fix.
 * Make a copy of the `.env.example` file and rename it to `.env`.
 * Make your changes and push your changes to your fork.
-* Create a pull request to the `develop` branch of the main repository.
+* Create a pull request to the `main` branch of the repository.

 Since this project adds features with each release, pull requests will be merged into the `develop` branch, and then the `main` as a stable release.